Tizzz-555/100-days-of-code/log.md

 ### Day 43: December 16, Saturday

-**Today's Progress**: Learned about Multiple Node Roots and how their usage wasn't allowed in Vue 2.
+🔸 Learned about Multiple Node Roots and how their usage wasn't allowed in Vue 2.
 In Vue 3 they are, similarly to how Fragments in React work but directly in the template.

-**Thoughts**: This was the last topic on Components, next is a small project.
+🔸 This was the last topic on Components, next is a small project.

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/vue-udemy-class/commit/1f6d6d2e2e2156d74460bc94170c9bfa250d08cf)